sandialabs/PyRIID/README.md

 A virtual environment is recommended.

-Tests and examples are ran via Actions on many combinations of Python version and operating system.
+Tests and examples are run via Actions on many combinations of Python version and operating system.
 You can verify support for your platform by checking the workflow files.

 ### For Use

-To use the latest version on PyPI (note: changes are currently slower to appear here), run:
+To use the latest version on PyPI (note: changes are slower to appear here), run:

 ```sh
 pip install riid